livecode/livecode/docs/notes/bugfix-15255.md

-# Windows player should default to DirectX, not Qt
+# Windows videograbber should default to DirectX, not Qt